Operations

 There should be a section that discusses five aspects of your influencer collaboration:

 2. Timelines: include the whole campaign’s timeline and when you expect the creator to post about you within that time period.
 If it’s unclear at the time of drafting your contract, use a tentative date.
 This can also be the age of the contract (until you renew it) and how long the influencer relationship lasts.
+Don't forget to allow time for content approvals & revisions, if needed.

 3. Content approvals: include how many rounds of edits are included with the payment, what are the charges for any additional changes, and when you’ll provide creative input in the workflow.

-4. Goals & accessing performance data: it’s essential to include your goals with the influencer marketing campaign so the creator can understand what’s expected of them.
+4. Goals & performance data: it’s essential to include your goals with the influencer marketing campaign so the creator can understand what’s expected of them.
 Mention the metrics you’re measuring (like leads, engagement downloads, etc.) and how you’re calculating influencer marketing ROI from the influencer collaboration.
 If creators should hit a certain quota to renew their partnership with your brand, mention that too.
 If creators need to send their performance data to you regularly to measure performance, specify that as well.
 Do you need access to Google Analytics?
 Or are screenshots sufficient?
 Again, be as clear as possible.

 5. Any other brand rules: include any brand-specific expectations in this section of your contract.
 For example, if you sell jewelry that tarnishes in water, include a guideline not to shoot your products in any bodies of water.